Legendary Boiled Fish with Pickled Cabbage + Chile [CLOSED]

 Chinese Food Los Angeles

-The San Gabriel Valley has become a hotbed for Sichuan cuisine, and now offerings have diversified to the point that menus can feel pretty far from similar.
+The San Gabriel Valley has become a hotbed for Sichuan cuisine.
+Now offerings have diversified to the point that Chinese restaurant menus can feel pretty far from similar.
 Legendary Restaurant is a Sichuan restaurant located next to Ambassador Inn in Alhambra, a stone’s throw from where my wife was born.
-The space features stone and mirror walls, a bamboo mural, and system of elaborate red and yellow lanterns.
+The space features stone and mirror walls, a bamboo mural, and a system of elaborate red and yellow lanterns.
 The kitchen’s probably most famous for garlicky pork hanging on a clothesline with thin-shaved cucumber, but I gravitated towards boiled fish instead.

-Boiled Fish With Pickled Cabbage and Chile costs $29.95 for a whole bass butchered into bony chunks, or $15.95 for longley fillets.
-If you don’t know longley, the fish also goes by shortjaw lizardfish.
-My choice involved juicy chunks of bass swimming in a cloudy yellow broth with minimal ma la, tangy cabbage leaves, dried chilies, pungent sliced garlic, and cilantro. $29.95 qualifies as a big ticket dish at Legendary, but the sheer volume of fish and flavor was worthwhile.
+Boiled fish isn’t nearly as basic as it sounds.
+At Legendary Restaurant, Boiled Fish With Pickled Cabbage and Chile costs $29.95 for a whole bass butchered into bony chunks, or $15.95 for longley filets.
+If you don’t know longley, the fish also goes by shortjaw lizardfish and Saurida normani.
+Despite the intrigue swirling around longley, I still opted for bass.
+Juicy chunks of bass arrived bobbing in a cloudy yellow broth with tangy cabbage leaves, dried chilies, pungent sliced garlic, cilantro, and minimal ma la – which was fine by us. $29.95 qualifies as a big ticket dish at Legendary, but the sheer volume of fish and flavor was worthwhile.

 Tags: